 Though Christians should be quick to listen to the narratives of their ancestors, they should only embrace the stories conclusions if they align with the data.
 Before identifying with a story and its claims, Christians must ask the penetrating question, “Does this best represent the world and all that is in it?”
 Does the story of the “Lost Cause,” a story that has influenced millions of people, make sense in light of the historical record?
 Does it cohesively and coherently explain the past?

 I will argue that the “Lost Cause” fails to offer a believable account of the past.
 A more holistic elevation of the antebellum and Civil War South reveals the narrative of the “Lost Cause” to be incompatible with the historical evidence.
-The men of the South were neither particular noble nor Christian.
-They railed to the crimson reds and dark blues Stars and Bars because of financial concerns and racial bias.
+Most men in the old South were neither particular noble nor Christian.
+They railed to the crimson reds and dark blues of the Stars and Bars because of financial concerns and racial bias.

 The “Lost Cause” Was Not A Just Cause